 Many services running as daemons could benefit from this sort of arrangement.
-The daemons that you install with your Debian distribution will not come, however, chrooted per default.
+The daemons that you install with your Debian distribution will not come, however, chrooted7 per default.

 This includes: name servers (such as bind), web servers (such as apache), mail servers (such as sendmail) and ftp servers (such as wu-ftpd).
-It is probably fair to say that the complexity of BIND is the reason why it has been exposed to a lot of attacks in recent years (see the section called "Securing BIND").
+It is probably fair to say that the complexity of BIND is the reason why it has been exposed to a lot of attacks in recent years (see #BIND #######).

 However, Debian does provide some software that can help set up chroot environments.
-See the section called "Making chrooted environments automatically".
+See #Making chrooted environments automatically#.